(Last Updated On: 28th July 2021)

-Situated in Holyrood Park, a 640 hectare, ummm park, even those of us who haven’t seen the inside of a gym since high school could get up to the 250m summit of Arthur’s Seat in around an hour.
-Apart from giving you enough of a workout to make all those haggis bon bons you’ll be eating later guilt free, the top of Arthur’s Seat has stunning 360 degree views of Edinburgh.
+Arthur’s Seat is in Holyrood Park, a 640 hectare expanse of green space that’s just a smidge to the south east of the city centre.
+Those of us who haven’t seen the inside of a gym since high school can trudge up to the 250m summit in around 45 minutes, so it’s very doable.
+Apart from giving you enough of a workout to make all those Haggis Bon Bons you’ll be eating later guilt free, the top of Arthur’s Seat has beautiful 360 degree views of Edinburgh.
 Once you’ve caught your breath from the climb it’ll be taken away again by the scenery.
-Don’t worry if it’s not perfect weather either.
-Dramatic clouds and a bit of gale force wind action actually makes it easier to pretend you went all the way up to the Highlands.
-I mean, if you want.

 Salisbury Crags lets you be a bit of a daredevil by hanging off the side like this if you so choose.

 Really the peak.

 You may not see any real live lava spewing out and no, you can’t abseil into its cavity, but spend a couple of hours exploring Arthur’s Seat and you can still brag you climbed a volcano.
 Plus you’ll get a great workout and equally fab views at the top.
 Much cheaper than a ticket to Iceland, yes?

 There’s quite a few different paths to take to reach the top, the most popular being straight up the stone steps just past Salisbury Crags on the west side.
 But I think going round the back way to any of the eastern paths that start between the back of Holyrood Palace and just before you reach St Margaret’s Loch are much more enjoyable.
 They are less crowded and the footing is better, as the stone path on the other side has worn smooth from all the traffic and gets pretty slippery.